 Once you've configured your Status.io integration, you will need to assign it to a contact and make sure that contact is notified when a Check fails.

-Finally, return to your Check’s Edit screen and assign Status.io as one of the Contacts to be notified of a downtime event.
+Return to your Check’s Edit screen and assign this contact to the Contacts field to be notified of a downtime event.
+Metrics will appear in 15-minute intervals.
+On initial setup, metric data may take up to 30 minutes to initially appear.

 Test your integration with one of the following two options: